 We’ve made being busy and ‘always on’ a badge of honour, which needs to change.

-What will your work life look like post-Covid?
 It’s predicted there will be one billion digital nomads by 2035.
-A new visa is emerging, as smart countries see the economic benefit of visitors who work remotely.
-Estonia, Barbados and Georgia have all launched digital nomad visas – these moves by smaller countries will change the way we work and travel forever.
+A new digital nomad visa is emerging, as smart countries see the economic benefit of visitors who work remotely.
+Many of these require significant earnings though e.g. the Barbados Welcome Stamp requires an annual income of $50,000 and local health insurance.

-A rise in slowmads, which is more enjoyable and better for the planet.
 I want to see a lot more of the world in this way before I pop my clogs!
 My goal: to buy a villa in Italy that I can open up for writing retreats and personal development.

 Connect with me on Nomadlist.